usds/website/_projects/vaccines-dot-gov.md

 *See a [video of the vaccine finder tool in action](https://www.univision.com/noticias/salud/donde-hay-vacunas-contra-el-covid-19-disponibles-en-mi-zona).*

 Parallels to Healthcare.gov were drawn as soon as the project was announced.
 Mina Hsiang, who worked on both Healthcare.gov and Vaccines.gov, said the government has come a long way since 2014.
 Chiefly, technologists had a seat at the table from the beginning of Vaccines.gov, unlike Healthcare.gov.
-“With Vaccines.gov, USDS tech consultants came in the room at the outset,” said Mina Hsiang.
+“With Vaccines.gov, USDS tech consultants came in the room at the outset,” said Hsiang.
 “Government has learned a lot since Healthcare.gov.
 This is another step in the evolution &mdash; government has continued to learn through this process.”

 ## Press